-- 4.1 In addition to debt of £130m detailed above, the Authority is committed to making future payments to cover its pension fund deficit (valued at £699m).
-It has also set aside £21.7m to cover risks of contract disputes, business rates appeals, repayment of contractor deposits and a range of risks for which the Council self-insures.
-The Authority is also at risk of having to pay for any defaults on loans by housing associations in connection with residential properties transferred to them by the Council, and the pension liabilities of Tower Hamlets Homes should the ALMO is not able to meet its pension obligations.
-As at 31 March 2019, the Tower Hamlets Homes pension fund had a IAS19 deficit of £7.3m.
-The Council has not put aside any money for these potential liabilities. - 4.2 Governance: Decisions on incurring new discretional liabilities are taken by service managers in consultation with the Corporate Director Resources
+4.1 In addition to debt of £201m detailed above, the Authority is committed to making future payments to cover its pension fund deficit (valued at £424m).
+The Authority is also at risk of having to pay for any defaults on loans by housing associations in connection with residential properties transferred to them by the Council, and the pension liabilities of Tower Hamlets Homes should the ALMO not be able to meet its pension obligations.
+As at 31 March 2020, the Tower Hamlets Homes pension fund had an IAS19 surplus of £5.2m.
+The Council has not put aside any money for these potential liabilities.

+4.2 Governance: Decisions on incurring new discretional liabilities are taken by service managers in consultation with the Corporate Director Resources.